thewaytozion/Shortcuts/README.md

-# Shortcuts - WeatherHTML for your iPhone
+# Shortcuts - HTML Sandbox for your iPhone

 Hello Community,